A Framework for Symmetric Self-Intersecting Surfaces: Embedded Simplicial Surfaces

 The above conditions turn out to be crucial for identifying non-manifold parts of embedded simplicial complexes considered in the following sections.
-For example, the first condition directly corresponds to no \textit{non-manifold edges} being present in the complex.
+For example, the first condition directly corresponds to no \textit{non-manifold edges} being present in a given complex.
 The second condition is called the \textit{umbrella condition}.
-The vertices that do not fulfil it are called \textit{non-manifold vertices}.
-More general defintions of simplicial surfaces, also allowing distinct faces with the same set of incident vertices can be found in \cite{simplicialsurfacesbook,BaumeisterPhDThesis,akpanya2023surfaces}.
+The vertices that do not fulfil this condition in a given complex are called \textit{non-manifold vertices} (see also Section \ref{sec:ramifications} for this).
+More general definitions of simplicial surfaces, also allowing distinct faces with the same set of incident vertices, can be found in \cite{akpanya2023surfaces,BaumeisterPhDThesis,simplicialsurfacesbook}.